google/exposure-notifications-server/docs/server_functional_requirements.md

 *   This service is a good candidate for serverless architectures.
 The request load is uneven throughout the day, likely scaling down to zero if the deployment only covers a single or small number of countries.
 Likewise, the server should scale up to meet the peak demand during the day.
 *   Appropriate denial of service protection should be put in place.

-### Batch Creation / Publishing
+### Batch creation and publishing

 A regularly scheduled job should be triggered that generates download files for download over HTTPS protocol to client devices.
-Due to the generation being a frequent operation (at least once a day for every device), we recommend that you generate the data in a single operation rather than on-demand, and distribute it using a Content Delivery Network (CDN).
+Due to the generation being a frequent operation (at least once a day for every device), we recommend that you generate the data in a single operation rather than on-demand, and distribute it using a CDN.

 The batch generation should be per-region, incremental feeds of new data.
 While additional data can be included in the downloads, there is a minimum set that is required by the exposure notification API, which is relayed from affected users in an unmodified form.

-The device operating system / libraries will use the known public key to verify an attached data signature before loading the data.
+The device operating system and libraries will use the known public key to verify an attached data signature before loading the data.
 To make the data verifiable:

 * The data must be signed with the private key of the server.

-*   The public key for the server will be distributed by Apple and Google to devices along with a list of countries that server may provide data for.
+* The public key for the server will be distributed by Apple and Google to devices along with a list containing the countries for which the server can provide data to.

 * Export files must be signed using the ECDSA on the P-256 Curve with a SHA-256 digest.

-**The matching algorithm only runs on data that has been verified with the public key distributed by the device configuration mechanism.**
+**Important: The matching algorithm only runs on data that has been verified with the public key distributed by the device configuration mechanism.**

-Export files consist of a zip archive containing two entries: (1) export.bin, the binary containing the exposure keys, and (2) export.sig, a signature.
+Export files is a zip archive containing two files:

+* `export.bin` - the binary containing the exposure keys

+* `export.sig` - a signature

 #### Exposure File Binary Format

-The export.bin file of the archive contains the Temporary Exposure Keys broadcast by confirmed devices.
+The `export.bin` file of the archive contains the Temporary Exposure Keys broadcast by confirmed devices.
 It is an incremental file containing the latest keys the server was made aware of in a given time window.
 This time window is typically daily, allowing devices to perform nightly matching.

 The binary format file consists of a 16 byte header, containing “EK Export v1” right padded with whitespaces in UTF-8, representing this current version of the exposure key binary format.
-This is followed by the serialization of a Protocol Buffer message named TemporaryExposureKeyExport defined as follows:
+This is followed by the serialization of a Protocol Buffer message named `TemporaryExposureKeyExport` defined as follows:

 ```
 syntax = "proto2";